jzstraley/docsref/docs/resident-guide/2-team-expectations.md

 - Be prepared to present on all own patients, review main plan with resident prior to rounds
 - Prepare DDEMAP on discharges prior to rounds including medication reconciliation with knowledge of home medications
 - Write notes on all patients or attest student notes
-- Update cache daily
+- Update Excel daily
-- Split up between the two interns: pager/tiger connect duties during rounds, afternoon/evening pager duty (the resident and other intern, if not off that day, should be available for support and to answer questions), perform sign out on non-long call days
+- Split up between the two interns: pager connect duties during rounds, perform sign out on non-long call days
-- Pager coverage is not expected to be in-house but the intern on pager duty is expected to return to the hospital if acute issues arise and to know the other intern’s patients well enough to respond and appropriately cross cover until 7 and to give sign out to night cross cover resident.
+- Intern on pager duty is expected to return to the hospital if acute issues arise and to know the other intern’s patients well enough to respond and appropriately cross cover until sign out to night cross-cover resident.

-### Phase II Medical student responsibilities
-- See patients you are assigned and prepare presentations for them, review main plan with resident prior to rounds
-- Up to 3 notes/day with resident/intern verification/attestation
-- Should be present for all of rounds
-- Help with patient care duties on their patients (i.e., calling consults, helping with follow-ups, depart summary, patient education, family updates, cache updates)
-- Place basic medical orders on patients if they can be co-signed by physician at appropriate intervals
-- Predominantly see and present patients with A/B/D status.
-For C patients, if the student still follows, the intern/resident may present for efficiency.

-### Phase III (Sub-intern) Medical student responsibilities
-- See patients you are assigned and prepare presentations for them, review main plan with resident prior to rounds
-- Write H&P, progress note, and discharge summaries on all patents you see
-- Attending attestation/verification for progress notes/discharge summaries
-- Resident attestation/verification for H&P
-- Should be present for all of rounds
-- Perform all patient care duties on their patients (i.e., calling consults, requesting follow-ups, depart summary, patient education, family updates, cache updates)
-- Place basic medical orders on patients and requesting co-signature at appropriate interval

 - Day-to-Day for Interns:
 	1. Checkout from Night Team
         - Senior to determine each intern’s patients for the day